 Thank you so much to our friend Michelle, one of the former candidates involved in Pizzagate, for sharing her story.
 If you have not heard of this scandal from last year, read on!
 We hope this story and advice helps you understand and prepare for the reality of the high standards of OCS.
 As a naive, 18 year old girl in college, I viewed the … Continue reading The Inside Story of “Pizzagate”, the OCS Scandal of 2017

 Thanks to New Mexico/West Texas OSO Capt Wisotzkey for sharing a in depth look at the OCS selection boards.
-Original post can be found at MarineOCS.com.
-It was written for OCC-225 which ran from June till August 2017.
+Original post was written for OCC-225 which ran from June till August 2017.
 There are three OCC classes a year – January, May/June, and September.
-Females only attend the Summer and Fall classes currently.
 Where does an OSO fit?
-Your OSO works for … Continue reading Everything You Wanted To Know About OCS Selection Boards
+Your OSO works for a Recruiting Station, who works for a District, who works for a Region, who … Continue reading Everything You Wanted To Know About OCS Selection Boards

 Thanks to MIDN 1/C C for sharing his leadership experience and advice for candidates heading to OCS.
 NROTC Midshipman, utilize the resources you have through NROTC to go prepared to OCS.
 NROTC preparation I came from Norwich University, a small military college in the middle of Vermont.
 We, just like every other NROTC unit, have Marine Officer Instructors’s and Assistant Marine Officer Instructors’s who are … Continue reading NROTC To OCS